Get started¶

 Example 1 – Explained¶

-tools as you need them.
-There are neither a special Publisher
+rospy tools as you need them.
+There are neither a special Publisher or

 from rosonic import Node, Parameter